• Skip to primary navigation

 Instructions

-• Slice off the crust (optional) and slice in half.
+• Close the sandwich with a slice of bread.
+Slice off the crusts (optional) and then slice sandwich in half with a bread knife.
 Enjoy!

 Enjoyed my recipe?Please leave a 5 star review (be kind)!
 Tag me on social media @christieathome as I'd love to see your creations!